jeraldrich/blog/docs/about_me.rst

 A goat’s panicked baah brings reality back to focus.
 A sudden wind rustles dried leaves and wisps hazy conclusions away.
 The thinker let’s out a sigh, stands up, and gently pats the goat on the head.
 Thoughts about how to make a softer wool start drifting up…

-Today, alone in a quiet dark room crouched over a glowing screen, an all knowing artificially intelligent oracle instantly answers any queried question.
+Today, alone in a quiet dark room crouched over a glowing screen, an all knowing, artificially intelligent oracle, instantly answers any queried question.

-The kindling of knowledge, fuels the heat of imagination.
+The kindling of knowledge fuels the heat of imagination.

 Rhythmic clicks and clacks spark calculated keystrokes describing the thinker’s visual pictures and the logical steps that compose them, into a blueprint of monotype words and mathematical symbols.